 The Child Development Associate (CDA) credential is a nationally-recognized assessment system of standards that defines, acknowledges and evaluates the competency of the ECE practitioner, which in turn helps enhance the quality of early childhood care and education settings.
 In Oregon, the CDA may be an in-charge early childhood care and education practitioner in family-based settings, as well as in certain child development centers.
-At Clack-amas, we offer this certificate of completion that acts as an initial pathway to obtaining first the CDA credential and then either the one-year certificate and/or two-year AAS degree in Early Childhood Education & Family Studies.
+At Clackamas, we offer this certificate of completion that acts as an initial pathway to obtaining first the CDA credential and then either the one-year certificate and/or two-year AAS degree in Early Childhood Education & Family Studies.

-For information contact Yvonne Smith, 503-594-3207 or yvonnes@clackamas.edu
+For information contact Dawn Terrill, 503-594-6158 or dawnt@clackamas.edu